Bolton-and-Menk-GIS/configurable-maps-workshop-2023/README.md

 ## Default Slot

-This is a slot you can pass to whithout having to ask for an introduction first.
+This is a slot you can pass to without having to ask for an introduction first.
 Anything you put between the `<ComponentTag>Will be picked up<ComponentTag>` and used by the default slot.

 ## Named Slots